SOUTH WESTERN RAILWAY

 Locomotive is reversed here for trains coming from MYS and going towards MAJN and vice-versa.

 Shimoga Town is a C&W point located in-between RRB and TLGP Section.
-Platform turn round attention is being carried out for 51 coaches.
-Scale-I ARMV stationed at SMET.
+Platform turn round attention is being carried out for 90 coaches which is terminated at SMET .
+It is also nominated rolling examination point in RRB-TLGP section.

 Maintenance of Scale-I ARMV.